michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 WHERE hypertable_name = '<cagg_name>';
 ```

-Then drop the materialized view and the hypertable using general PostgreSQL syntax:
+Then drop the materialized view and the hypertable using common PostgreSQL syntax:

 ```sql
 DROP MATERIALIZED VIEW <cagg_name> CASCADE;